 Octava Engineering Joins EASA - Brings New Encoder Testing Technology

-Octava Engineering (OE) joined the Electro-Mechanical Authority (EASA) this past week.
-As an Associate Member, the OE team looks forward to advancing the organization's commitment to the people entrusted with the servicing and care of hundreds of thousands of electro-mechanical devices currently in use.
+This past week, Octava Engineering (OE) joined the Electro-Mechanical Authority (EASA).
+As an Associate Member, the OE team looks forward to advancing the organization's commitment to the people entrusted with servicing and caring for hundreds of thousands of electro-mechanical devices currently in use.

 Why EASA

-"EASA is one of the few organizations digging deep, wanting to have in-depth technical discussions.
+"EASA is one of the few organizations digging deep and wanting to have in-depth technical discussions.
 Where else can you discuss the instruments and tools needed for testing brushless servo motors or the air gap between a rotor and stator core?
 It's just great."

-- Paul Gutierrez, President and Founder for Octava Engineering, said in a statement.
+- Paul Gutierrez, President and Founder of Octava Engineering, said in a statement.

 "This is an organization that is highly trusted in our industry.
 It isn't information from a random forum or someone with their own agenda.
 They're committed to standardization, and their recommendations are always backed by sound data."